 - Don't let the banana bread cool completely in the loaf pan, it steams the sides of the banana bread and makes it too soft (aim for tender not soft).
 So release the loaf after about 8 or 10 minutes and let it cool completely on a wire rack for the best texture.

 How long does Banana Bread last?

 Refrigerator - If you are lucky enough to have leftovers, wrap the loaf and store on the counter for 1-2 days or in the fridge for up to a week.
-My preference is to store in the the fridge.
+My preference is to store in the fridge.
 This loaf has never lasted more than two days at our house tho - it's pretty sought after.

 It's no secret, I like pretty food and this vegan peanut butter chocolate chip banana bread is a show stopper!
-It's a perfect hostess or thank you gift and is lovely for afternoon coffee with friends.
+It's a perfect hostess during the holidays or thank you gift and is lovely for afternoon coffee with friends.
 I have it on good authority that it's 'the most incredible banana bread ever'!
 Happy Baking!

 More Vegan Dessert Recipes

 Chocolate Obsession Cupcakes - Mother's favourite birthday cupcakes!